I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_segmentdescriptor3.md

 The display miniport driver should set this member to a non-<b>NULL</b> value if the segment is partially preserved in a transition to a hibernate state, in which case  the <b>PartiallyPreservedDuringHibernate</b> member in the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_segmentflags.md">DXGK_SEGMENTFLAGS</a> structure should be set.

 Driver-reserved memory runs from segment address 0 through <b>SystemMemoryEndAddress</b>, inclusive.
 BIOS-reserved memory runs from (<b>SystemMemoryEndAddress</b>+1) through the end of the segment.

+`Reserved`

+This member is reserved and should be set to zero.

 ## Remarks
 This structure is used by a WDDM 1.2 or later  display miniport drivers to return information about memory segments in response to a <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_queryadapterinfo.md">DxgkDdiQueryAdapterInfo</a> function call in which the graphics subsystem specifies the <b>DXGKQAITYPE_QUERYSEGMENT3</b> value in the <b>Type</b> member of the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgkarg_queryadapterinfo.md">DXGKARG_QUERYADAPTERINFO</a> structure.